Molodos/micropython-pn532-uart/README.md

 # micropython-pn532-uart
 UART based driver for the pn532.
-This driver is designed for use with micropython on the esp32.
+This driver is designed for use with micropython on the RP2040 Zero.

 ## Status
 Just the most basic features are implemented.
 The primary one is the reading of passive rfid cards.